scot-taylor-ibm/compare-comply/parsing.md

 ## Termination dates
 {: #termination_dates}

-The `termination_dates` array identifies the document's termination dates.
+The `termination_dates` array identifies the date or dates on which the document is to be terminated.

 | `termination_dates`|Description                                              |
 |:----------------:|-----------------------------------------------------------|